 Code Explanation

-• The constructor sets up an event listener for the hashchange event, which triggers whenever the URL hash changes.
-This event is crucial for our router to detect when the user navigates to a different view.
+hashchangeevent, which triggers whenever the URL hash changes.
+This event is crucial for our router to detect when the user navigates to a different view. - The

 Setting Up Routes